 01.0 Describe and discuss the criminal justice system.
-The student will be able to:

-01.01 Define the primary components of criminal justice and their primary responsibilities.
+The student will be able to: 01.01 Define the primary components of criminal justice and their primary responsibilities.
 01.02 Identify problems that keep the system from functioning effectively and efficiently.
 01.03 Explain the function and procedure of the federal Uniform Crime Reporting (UCR) Program.
 01.04 Contrast present day criminal justice traditions and practices with their historical precedents and beginnings.
 01.05 List the procedures an offender undergoes in his/her progression through the system.
 01.06 Define and evaluate the present day value of the Peelian Principles.
 01.07 Identify courtroom procedures.
 02.0 Describe and discuss the field of criminal law.
-The student will be able to:

-02.01 Explain how burden of proof relates to a criminal proceeding.
+The student will be able to: 02.0 Describe and discuss the field of criminal law.
+The student will be able to: 02.01 Explain how burden of proof relates to a criminal proceeding.
+02.0 02.0 02.01 Explain how burden of proof relates to a criminal proceeding.
+02.0 02.01 Explain how burden of proof relates to a criminal proceeding.
 02.02 Define and contrast civil and criminal proceedings.
+02.0 02.01 Explain how burden of proof relates to a criminal proceeding.
+02.02 Define and contrast civil and criminal proceedings.
 02.03 Identify the difference between procedural and substantive due process.
+02.0 02.01 Explain how burden of proof relates to a criminal proceeding.
+02.02 Define and contrast civil and criminal proceedings.
+02.03 Identify the difference between procedural and substantive due process.
 02.04 Explain the legacy of English common law and its relationship to modern jurisprudence.

-02.05 Identify the legal elements of crimes.

-02.06 Discuss the implications of constitutional, case and statutory law and their relationship to the criminal justice system.

-02.07 Discuss legal defenses in criminal law.

 02.08 Discuss the Bill of Rights of the U.S. Constitution.
 02.09 Give an example of an ex post facto law.
-03.0 3.0 Identify the issues relating to human diversity in the criminal justice system.
+03.0 Identify the issues relating to human diversity in the criminal justice system.
 The student will be able to: 03.01 List the purposes of a structured public/human relations program within a criminal justice agency.
 03.02 Identify and describe community relations programs.
 03.03 Identify impediments to a successful minority recruitment program.
 03.04 Identify major cultural, ethnic and human differences that exist in society.
 03.05 Discuss examples of prejudice, discrimination and racism.
 03.06 Discuss the psychological concepts of motivation and basic human needs.
 03.07 Discuss ethics as it relates to criminal justice.
 03.08 Discuss the impact of internal and external controls on criminal justice professionals.